Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Introduction

-Our proof technique builds on the work of \cite{chen2023sampling, chen2023improved}, who both use a version of Girsanov's theorem to measure the distance between the true and approximate reverse paths.
-However, we provide a refined treatment of the time discretization error by using techniques from stochastic calculus to derive a differential inequality for the size of the expected difference between the drift terms at different times.
-By bounding the terms of this differential inequality, we achieve tighter bounds on the difference between two path measures.
+In this work, we close this gap.
+We derive the first convergence bounds for diffusion models which are linear in the data dimension (up to logarithmic factors) without smoothness assumptions.
+We deduce that an early stopped diffusion model has iteration complexity $\tilde O(\frac{d \log^2(1/\delta)}{\varepsilon^2})$.
+Our proof builds on \citet{chen2023improved, chen2023sampling}, who use Girsanov's theorem to measure the distance between the true and approximate reverse paths.
+However, we provide a refined treatment of the time discretization error, using techniques from stochastic calculus to derive a differential inequality for the expected difference between the drift terms at different times.
+By bounding the terms of this differential inequality, we achieve tighter bounds on the difference between the true and approximate path measures.

-A key ingredient in our proof will be Lemma \ref{lem:keySLresult}, a result taken from the theory of stochastic localization \cite{eldan2013thin, eldan2020taming, alaoui2022information}.
-Stochastic localization was originally developed for studying the Kannan-Lovász-Simonovits (KLS) conjecture \cite{lee2017eldan,chen2021almost, klartag2022bourgain,klartag2023logarithmic}, but has since found applications in sampling \cite{alaoui2022sampling, montanari2023posterior}.
-Recently, it has been shown that stochastic localization sampling procedures are equivalent to diffusion models \cite{montanari2023sampling}, and this will allow us to take bounds that have been proven in the context of stochastic localization and apply them in our proof.
+A key ingredient in our proof will be Lemma \ref{lem:keySLresult}, which allows us to perform several calculations explicitly.
+This result is inspired by stochastic localization \citep{eldan2013thin, eldan2020taming}, developed to study the KLS conjecture and applied to sampling.
+Stochastic localization sampling is equivalent to diffusion models \citep{montanari2023sampling}, letting us transfer insights from stochastic localization to our proof.

-\subsection{Diffusion models}
+\subsection{Diffusion Models}